Irish Travellers: Religion

 The vast majority of Travellers are practising Roman Catholics, and they pay particular attention to issues of faith healing.
 Many have been known to follow a strict code of behaviour that dictates some of their moral beliefs and influences their actions.
 Irish Travellers are known to practice their Catholic faith at holy wells and shrines across Ireland.

 Travellers were excluded in the past from everyday parish activities in Ireland.
 Richard O'Brien of the Kerry diocese is a member of the Traveller community who started a groundbreaking initiative to reach out to the Irish Traveller community and help them to be more involved in parish life.
 In 2022, the Irish Bishops Conference released a statement to every parish, asking them to welcome Irish Travellers to their towns and villages throughout Ireland.

 Culture

 Hedgehogs are, or at least used to be, eaten by Irish Travellers.
 Irish scones are also popular among Irish Travellers in the United States.
 A typical meal is coddle or spuds and cabbage with Irish soda bread.

+Irish Traveller Ethnicity Day

+Irish Traveller Ethnicity Day, or just Traveller Ethnicity Day, is an annual event on 1 March.
+It commemorates the Government of Ireland's recognition of Irish Travellers as a distinct ethnic minority on 1 March 2017.

+On 1 March 2017, Taoiseach Enda Kenny announced that the Government of Ireland would be recognizing Irish Travellers as a distinct ethnic minority, with Kenny describing them as "a people within our people".
+Irish Traveller organisation Pavee Point considers the day to be a "powerful and historic moment for [the Traveller community]".

+Several educational institutions have launched events relating to Irish Traveller Ethnicity Day, including the Atlantic Technological University, University of Galway (NUI Galway), and University College Dublin.
+NUI Galway's 2022 Traveller Ethnicity Day was opened by former President of Ireland Michael D. Higgins.